image-processing-sci/image-processing-sci/README.md

 5) In the root of the folder, use the following command to get up and running

-    `python3 background_subtractor.py`
+    `python3 traffic_params.py`

     Voila, you should see some windows of the processed videos.

+6) To stop the video, simply hit the space bar.
+The script will autogenerate html pages to display the results.
+Since these pages are stored on the drive, you can also see them without having to run the main script every time.
+For this, use the following command:

+    `python3 graphview/graphview.py`

 # Contributing